serdukow/battery-care/README.md

 Just download latest `.dmg`
  package and then \
   `Drug % Drop` it to Application folder.\
-Make sure you have enabled 'Launch At Login' in Preferences and turned on charge status notifications.
+Make sure you have enabled 'Launch At Login' in Quick Settings and turned on charge status notifications.
+Also make sure you allowed notifications in System Preferences>Notifications>Battery Care, choose alerts and turn switch On

 ## IMPORTANT